 Stata/MP licenses are not platform specific, and Stata/MP is available on all operating systems supported by Stata:

 - mac OS (Apple Silicon and 64-bit Intel)

 A computer’s processor is often called the central processing unit, or CPU.
 Computers can have multiple CPUs, and Stata/MP takes advantage of this design to process data faster.

 Most manufacturers sell multiprocessor computers as servers.
-Thus your choice is to buy a desktop or laptop computer with a multi core CPU or a server with multiple processors, each of which likely have multiple cores.
+Thus your choice is to buy a desktop or laptop computer with a multicore CPU or a server with multiple processors, each of which likely has multiple cores.
 Having more processors/cores means that Stata/MP will run faster.

-Both Intel and AMD manufactured chips are appropriate for Stata/MP.
-You can use any version of Windows from 7 to 10 and newer, or Linux, or you can use a Mac with macOS 10.11 or newer, to run Stata/MP.
+Both Intel and AMD manufactured chips are appropriate for Stata/MP on Windows or Linux, and both Apple Silicon and Intel are appropriate for Stata/MP on macOS.
+You can use any version of Windows from 7 to 10 and newer, or Linux, or you can use a Mac with macOS 10.12 or newer, to run Stata/MP.

 Regardless of the system you buy, the most important thing you can do is to ensure that you have enough memory to hold 1.5 times the maximum dataset size you plan to use.